FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

 1. A time series of specific grid cell hydraulics can be created by generating the TIMDEPCELL.DAT file with a list of the grid cells.
    Change the ITIMTEP to 5 in the CONT.DAT file.
-   Run the model to generate the TIMDEPCELL.
+   Run the model to generate the TIMDEPCELL.OUT file.
-   OUT file.
    This output file contains the temporal hydraulic results for each grid cell specified in the TIMDEPCELL.DAT file.

 2. The FLO-2D Plugin does not build this file.